 Available as a Free Standing Elective

 Developing our own writing (poems and/or prose fiction) provides us with critical insight into our own creative processes, and the processes by which other literary texts are created.
-This module explores ideas of creativity and the techniques of effective writing.
-The module is based around lectures and seminar-workshops.
+This module explores ideas of creativity and the techniques of effective writing, with a particular emphasis on the sources and influences of 'new writing'.
+The module is based around a combination of lectures, reading groups and seminar-workshops.
 You will be producing writing throughout the module, and learning how to give and take constructive critique on your work from your peers and other writers - which will help you shape your writing through revision.
-At the end of the module, you submit a Portfolio of original writing and a reflective essay on theories of creativity, your creative process and the techniques on display in your Portfolio.

 Intended Learning Outcomes

 Write poems or prose pieces and know how they are constructed: 1Reflect critically on the creative process involved in writing poems or prose pieces: 2Demonstrate an understanding of the format, dynamics and purpose of the writers┐ workshop: 2Demonstrate a critical appraisal of their own writing: 2Show an awareness of characteristics such as form, genre, narrative, mode, voice, imagery, characterisation, dialogue: 1,2

 Lectures: 6 hoursReading Groups: 6 hoursWriters' Workshops: 12 hoursIndividual study (preparation for tutorials and workshops): 62 hoursAssessment preparation: 63 hoursFeedback: 1 hour

 Portfolio of original writing.A range of written work - poetry and/or prose - by the student (nominal word count of 2500 words).2: Reflective Analysis weighted 20%

 Reflective commentary.Reflective commentary (2000 words) on the creative writing process, incorporating critical reflection on the Portfolio.